John Laub breaks down the top 24 QBs in his 2020 CFF Quarterback Rankings and Profiles

 In order to take flight, Leach required a quarterback who can command his aerial assault.
 He dipped into the NCAA transfer portal and plucked former Stanford star K.J.
 Costello.
 “Mike Leach’s offense is not complicated.
 We all know that.
 But, you have to have a quarterback who knows what he’s doing in that offense.
 That quarterback room, there’s no doubt it’s K.J.
 Costello.
 Because Garrett Shrader does not fit what Mike Leach wants to do in Starkville,” stated Barrett Sallee on 247Sports.com.

 An injury-plagued campaign last year prevented Costello from improving on a terrific season in 2018 when the two-time captain earned Second Team All-Pac 12.
-In a ground-orientated scheme, Costello passed for 6,151 yards with 49 touchdowns.
-He also started 25 games during his tenure at Stanford.
+In a ground-orientated scheme at Stanford, Costello passed for 6,151 yards with 49 touchdowns.
+He also started 25 games during his tenure on campus.
 At 6-foot-5 and 220 pounds, Costello is a pro-style passer with pro-level arm strength and acute football IQ; he rapidly identifies blitzers and weaknesses in coverage.
 Expectations are sky high for the Air Raid in Starkville, Miss., and shrewd CFF owners agree.

 D’Eriq King, Miami

 Many CFF experts are higher on D’Eriq King than I am.
 The Houston transfer was the No. 1 ranked player in drafts last year.
 He frustrated CFF owners when he decided to sit out the remainder of season after the Tulane game on September 19.
 I love King’s talent, skills and leadership; nevertheless, I have concerns regarding the surrounding skill-position talent on the Hurricanes, and I will not overpay for the Miami signal caller.

 Ian Book, Notre Dame